ieee-vgtc/ldav.org/_pages/call-for-papers.md

 ---
 layout: default
 title: Call for Papers
 ---

 # Call for Papers

 Contact: <papers@ldav.org>

-Modern large-scale scientific simulations, sensor networks, and experiments are generating enormous datasets, with some projects approaching the multiple exabyte range in the near term.
-Managing and analyzing large datasets in order to transform it into insight is critical for a variety of disciplines including climate science, nuclear physics, security, materials design, transportation, and urban planning.
-The tools and approaches needed to mine, analyze, and visualize data at extreme scales can be fully realized only if there are end-to-end solutions, which demands collective, interdisciplinary efforts.
+Data scales are increasing throughout scientific, business, and research contexts.
+Large-scale scientific simulations, observation technologies, sensor networks, and experiments are generating enormous datasets, with some projects approaching the multiple exabyte range in the near term

+Gaining insight from massive data is critical for disciplines such as climate science, nuclear physics, security, materials design, transportation, urban planning, and so on.
+Business-critical decisions are made based on massive data in domains like social media, machine learning, software telemetry, and business intelligence.
+The tools and approaches needed to search, analyze, and visualize data at extreme scales can be fully realized only from end-to-end solutions, and with collective, interdisciplinary efforts.

-The 7th IEEE Large Scale Data Analysis and Visualization (LDAV) symposium, to be held in conjunction with IEEE VIS 2017, is specifically targeting methodological innovation, algorithmic foundations, and possible end-to-end solutions.
-The LDAV symposium will bring together domain scientists, data analysts, visualization researchers, and users to foster common ground for solving both near- and long-term problems.
+The 8th IEEE Large Scale Data Analysis and Visualization (LDAV) symposium, to be held in conjunction with IEEE VIS 2018, is specifically targeting methodological innovation, algorithmic foundations, and possible end-to-end solutions.
+The LDAV symposium will bring together domain experts, data analysts, visualization researchers, and users to foster common ground for solving both near- and long-term problems.

 ## Scope

-We are looking for original research contributions on a broad-range of topics related to collection, analysis, manipulation or visualization of large-scale data.
-We also welcome position papers on these topics.
+We are looking for both original research contributions and position papers on a broad-range of topics related to collection, analysis, manipulation, and visualization of large-scale data.
+We are particularly interested in innovative approaches that combine information visualization, visual analytics, and scientific visualization.

-Topics of interest include, but are not limited to:
+We are interested in methods for data at scale, including:
+-	Distributed, parallel, and multi-threaded computation

-- Streaming methods for analysis, collection and visualization
+-	Streaming methods
+-	Innovative software solutions
+-	Advanced hardware and GPU-based approaches
+-	Hierarchical data storage, retrieval, processing, and rendering
+-	Sampling, approximate query processing, and progressive computation
+-	Collection, management, and curation of massive datasets
+-	Scalable visualization and exploration methods
-- Advanced hardware for data handling or visualization
+-	Ensemble data visualization and analysis
+-	In-situ data analysis

+We are also interested in understanding state of the art techniques, including:
-- Innovative software solutions and best practices for large data visualization
+-	Best practices for large data visualization
-- Distributed, parallel or multi-threaded approaches
-- Spark-based, MapReduce-based and database-related methods, algorithms or approaches
 -	End-to-end system solutions in a large data context
-- Hierarchical data storage, retrieval or rendering
-- In situ visualization techniques
+-	Industry solutions for big data analysis and visualization

+We are interested in research on the context of visualization, including:
-- Collaboration or co-design of large data analysis with domain scientists
+-	Collaboration or/and co-design of large data analysis with domain  experts
 -	Topics in cognitive issues specific to manipulating and understanding large data
 -	Application case studies
-- Industry solutions for big data
-- Innovative approaches combining information visualization, visual analytics, and scientific visualization
-- Novel methods for understanding and interacting with extreme-scale data
 -	New challenges in visualizing experimental, observational, or simulation data
-- Collection, management and curation of massive datasets

-## Submission Instructions
+### Full Papers

-Submitted manuscripts should have a length of 8 or 9 pages, with an additional two (2) pages allowed only for references.
-Alternatively, authors may submit short papers of 4-5 pages total length.
+Full papers should have a maximum length of  9 pages with up to two (2) additional pages allowed for only references (maximum total of 11 pages).
+Full papers may make contributions in techniques, systems, applications, evaluations, or theory.
+The contributions of full papers are reviewed based on their novelty, contribution, replicability, and evaluation.

+### Short Papers
+Short papers should have a length of 4-5 pages in total.
+Short papers are a venue to report smaller contributions than full papers.
+Position papers and showcases of interesting application of visualization are good topics for short papers.
+Technique, system, application, evaluation, or theory papers that have a smaller contribution than a full paper can also be submitted as a short paper.

+## Submission

+**Submission Instructions**:
+LDAV is accepting both full papers and short papers.
 The manuscripts should be formatted according to guidelines from IEEE VGTC.
 Submission of an abstract is required prior to submission of a paper or short paper.

-### Submission site

-Go to the [submission site](https://precisionconference.com/~vgtc), log in, go to 'new submissions', and select 'LDAV 2017 Papers'.
+**Submission site note**: Go to the submission site (https://precisionconference.com/~vgtc), log in, go to 'new submissions', and select 'LDAV 2018 Papers'.

 ## Proceedings
 The proceedings of the symposium will be published together with the VIS proceedings and via the IEEE Xplore Digital Library.

 ## Best Paper
 The LDAV Program Committee will present a Best Paper award to the authors whose submission is deemed the strongest according to the reviewing criteria.
-This award will be announced in conjunction with VIS 2017.
+This award will be announced in conjunction with VIS 2018.

 ## Important Dates
 Please note: all deadlines are firm and no extensions will be granted.

 Abstract Deadline (firm)
-: June 9, 2017
+: June 17, 2018

 Paper Submission (firm)
-: June 16, 2017, 11:59 PM (AOE)
+: July 1, 2018, 11:59 PM (AOE)

 Author Notification
-: August 4, 2017
+: August 12, 2018

 Camera-Ready Deadline
-: August 11, 2017
+: August 17, 2018